rayhog/aviator-jekyll-template/_documentation/books_overview.md

   * Attributes are properties of a node and they store data in key-value pairs, such as '{name Joe}'

-  * Relationship provide a connection between nodes.
+  * Relationships provide a connection between nodes.
 Relationships have a start node, end node, a type, and a direction.
   For example, the nodes apple and an orchard have a relationship in the graph which is named 'grows\_in'.
 Apple is the start node; orchard is the end node; 'grows\_in' is the relationship and the direction is apple to orchard.

-  ###### Here's a diagram of how Nodes and Relationships work:
+  ###### The following diagram is an example of how Nodes and Relationships are connected:

   ![API Image](/images/NodeAndRel.png){: .img-responsive}<br>&nbsp;